The Ever Popular .30 and .303 Caliber Rifle Cartridges

 By Chuck Hawks

-Here in North America, where I live, there is no question what rifle caliber is the most popular for civilian use.
-For big game hunting, the .30-06 Springfield is currently the best selling centerfire rifle cartridge--or maybe it is the .30-30 Winchester, depending on whose sales list you look at.
-For sure the .30-30 is the all time sales leader.
-The .308 Winchester is in the top five, and the .300 Winchester Magnum is one of only three magnums in the top ten.
-Federal sales figures have the little .30 Carbine in eighth place, and others include the .303 British.
+In North America, where I live, there is no question what rifle caliber is the most popular for big game hunting.
+The .30-30 Winchester is the all time sales leader and it, as well as the .30-06 and the .308 Winchester are in the top five best selling rifle cartridges.
+The .300 Winchester Magnum is one of only three magnums in the top ten.
+Federal sales figures have the little .30 Carbine in eighth place and other popular cartridges include the .303 British.
 Is a pattern emerging here?
 Five .30's in the top ten indicates what I would call market dominance.

 Want more?
 The .300 is the best selling Weatherby Magnum caliber.
-The new calibers that are getting the most notice in the shooting press as I write this article are the .308 Marlin Express and .30 T/C. The only deer/woods cartridge to ever seriously challenge the .30-30 is the .300 Savage--another popular .30 caliber cartridge.
-And the .308 Marlin is off to such a good start that rifles in the caliber are scarce--Marlin can't keep up with the demand.
+Recent .30 caliber cartridges include the .308 Marlin Express and .30 T/C. The only deer/woods cartridge to ever seriously challenge the .30-30 is the .300 Savage, another popular .30 caliber cartridge.

 In Europe the .30-06 and the various .300 Magnums are also among the most popular cartridges.
 In Germany, for example, the .30-06 is either in first or second place in overall sales (again, depending on whose sales list you look at).
 All over Africa the .30-06, .303 British, and the various .300 Magnums are among the most used calibers; ditto for Australia.
 All across Eastern Europe and Northern Asia, where the writ of the Russian Empire and later the Soviet Union once ran, the 7.62x39 and 7.62x54R are the dominant rifle cartridges.
 Ditto, of course, for China and most of the landmass of Asia, where the 7.62x39 predominates.